Translation invariance, topology, and protection of criticality in chains of interacting anyons: Anyonic states and operators

 \subsubsection{Diagrammatic representation of states}

-A system of anyons may be considered to consist of a collection of localised quasiparticle excitations in a two-dimensional medium, for example the topological liquid of a Fractional Quantum Hall (FQH) state.\cite{laughlin1983,arovas1984,girvin1987,read1989a,wilczek1990,read1990,prange1990,moore1991,read1992,das-sarma1997,read1999,xia2004,nayak2008} In general, a system may be considered anyonic if its particles may be described in terms of a Unitary Braided Tensor Category (UBTC).
-In this paper we will concern ourselves only with anyon models which may be defined on the torus, known as \emph{modular} anyon models,\cite{kitaev2006,bonderson2007,bonderson2008} for which the properties of the quasiparticles admit description in terms of both a Unitary Braided Modular Tensor Category (UBMTC) and a 2+1D Topological Quantum Field Theory (TQFT)\TQFTcite{} of the Schwarz type.\cite{schwarz1978,kaul2005} Each of the quasiparticle excitations, or anyons, may then be characterised by a label, or charge, which corresponds to a label of the UBMTC.
+A system of anyons may be considered to consist of a collection of localised quasiparticle excitations in a two-dimensional medium, for example the topological liquid of a Fractional Quantum Hall (FQH) state.\cite{laughlin1983,arovas1984,girvin1987,read1989a,wilczek1990,read1990,prange1990,moore1991,read1992,das-sarma1997,read1999,xia2004,nayak2008} In general, a system may be considered anyonic if its quasiparticles may be described in terms of a Unitary Braided Tensor Category (UBTC).\footnote{Although non-unitary braided tensor categories may be described using the same formalism, their relevance to the description of physical systems is questionable.\cite{freedman2012} In this paper, we will reserve the term ``anyon'' for a quasiparticle excitation of a physical system which may be associated with the leaf of a labelled fusion tree as per e.g.~ {\fref{fig:anyonstates_sphere}}(iv), and we therefore restrict ourselves to unitary braided tensor categories.} In this paper we will concern ourselves only with anyon models which may be defined on the torus, known as \emph{modular} anyon models (see e.g.~Refs.~\onlinecite{bonderson2007,bonderson2008,wang2010} and \onlinecite{kitaev2006}), for which the properties of the quasiparticles admit description in terms of both a Unitary Braided Modular Tensor Category (UBMTC) and a 2+1D Topological Quantum Field Theory (TQFT)\TQFTcite{} of the Schwarz type.\cite{schwarz1978,kaul2005} Each of the quasiparticle excitations, or anyons, may then be characterised by a label, or charge, which corresponds to a label of the UBMTC.

 However, providing a full description of such a system is in general more complicated than simply cataloguing the value and location of each non-trivial charge.
 This is because specifying the individual charges of two anyons, $a$ and $b$, does not necessarily uniquely determine the total charge of the pair ($a\times b$).
 These total charges are constrained by the fusion rules of the UBMTC, which may be written in terms of the multiplicity tensor $N^c_{ab}$ as